replicatedhq/help-center/content/docs/kb/developer-resources/finding-your-api-token-and-app-id.md

 - **Using the Vendor UI**

-Your application ID is avaiable on the https://vendor.replicated.com/settings page for your application.
+Your application ID is available on the https://vendor.replicated.com/settings page for your application.

-- **Using cUrl**
+- **Using cURL**

 ```shell
 curl -X GET \